PCI Compliance And Email Security

 According to PCI DSS, email, instant messaging, SMS, and chat can be intercepted by software or hardware “sniffing packets” during delivery between internal and public networks.
 Packet sniffing is a tactic similar to eavesdropping on a telephone network and can be used by hackers to intercept your Internet traffic.
 While this is a relatively low risk in today’s all-encrypted transmissions, you will need to have a documented process for ensuring your are secure.

 However, even if you successfully encrypt the email while it’s in transit, it is hard to guarantee that the receiving party has the same encryption capabilities as the sender.
-Remember, sending credit card information via email will put not only the sender into PCI scope, but the receiver, as well.
+Remember, sending credit card information via email puts not only the sender but also the receiver into PCI scope.
 So by delivering PII via email, you take on accountability for the security of the recipient’s environment also!.

 If you are unfortunate enough to receive an email that contains cardholder data, and which is not end-to-end encrypted, you should have a written process to ensure that, at the very least, you::